 In Excel, it is not uncommon for the user to call a function that should return a number, and find that the resulting value looks like a date or a time (eg. "01/01/1900", "02:00:00"), instead of an integer or decimal.

 This problem usually occurs because the cell containing your formula is formatted as a date or time instead of a 'General' type or a number.

 This formatting will cause Excel to display a simple number as a date or a time.

 Note that it is only the cell formatting that is 'wrong' in this example, NOT the value returned by the function.
-Therefore, this problem is easily solved, by altering the cell formatting.
+Therefore, this problem is easily solved, by changing the cell formatting.

-The quickest way to do this is to select the cell(s) to be formatted and then select the required cell formatting from the drop-down menu in the 'Number' group on the Home tab of the Excel ribbon (see below):
+The quickest way to change the formatting in Excel is to select the cell(s) to be formatted and then select the required cell formatting from the drop-down menu in the 'Number' group on the Home tab of the Excel ribbon (see below):

 If you have an older version of Excel, that does not have the ribbon, you can change the formatting of an Excel cell via the following steps:

 For further details on Excel formatting, see the Excel formatting page.